 Between April and October 2020, there were almost 50,000 online job postings in Northern Ireland, one-third fewer than over the same period in 2019.
-Approximately 11% of online job postings have been for temporary opportunities with 6% incorporating 'work from home' opportunities; proportionally three times higher than the same period in 2019.
+Approximately 11 per cent of online job postings have been for temporary opportunities with 6 per cent incorporating 'work from home' opportunities; proportionally three times higher than the same period in 2019.

 Temporary employment opportunities

 Those occupations that experienced a relatively high proportion of temporary employment opportunities along with a relatively high number of temporary online job postings (at least 100) over the seven month period examined were: